apache/hbase-operator-tools/hbase-hbck2/README.md

 echo "scan 'hbase:meta', {COLUMN=>'info:regioninfo'}" | hbase shell
 ```

-HBCK2 _addMissingRegionsInMeta_ can be used if the above does not show any errors.
+HBCK2 _addFsRegionsMissingInMeta_ can be used if the above does not show any errors.
 It reads region
 metadata info available on the FS region dirs, in order to re-create regions in META.
 Since it can
 run with hbase partially operational, it attempts to disable online tables that are affected by the
 reported problem and is gonna have regions re-added to _meta_.